-Since 2009 Shark Stewards has hosted community events we call Sharktoberfest celebrating the return of white sharks to our National Marine Sanctuary after migrating thousands of miles across the central Pacific ocean.
+Since 2009 Shark Stewards has hosted community events celebrating the return of adult white sharks to our National Marine Sanctuary after migrating thousands of miles across the central Pacific ocean.
 We use the season of elevated risk of an encounter to raise awareness that sharks are important to ocean ecosystems and that many species are at risk of extinction.

 What is Sharktober?